Home Blog

 The affidavit is not the only document in Oshri’s legal battles to face scrutiny.
 It also isn’t the only time suspicious tips about Oshri landed in this reporter’s inbox.

 On December 2, 2024, this reporter received an unsolicited email from an individual identified as Julia Lane, encouraging me to look into mushroom supplements sold by Gula World, Oshri’s latest business company.
-The sender used a Gmail account (bashir13@gmail.com) that did not match her (or his) stated name.
+The sender used a Gmail account that did not match her stated name.
 When asked about her connection to Oshri, she replied:

 “I don’t know her personally but through mutual connections.”
 No clients, no complaints or firsthand harm were provided.